-In accordance with the terms of a registration rights agreement with Armistice or the terms of each of the 2020 Common Warrant and 2021 Common Warrant, this prospectus generally covers the resale of the maximum number of shares of common stock issuable upon exercise of the Warrants, determined as if the outstanding Warrants were exercised in full as of the trading day immediately preceding the date this registration statement was initially filed with the SEC, each as of the trading day immediately preceding the applicable date of determination and all subject to adjustment as provided in the registration right agreement, without regard to any limitations on the exercise of the Warrants.
-The fourth column assumes the sale of all of the shares offered by each Selling Stockholder pursuant to this prospectus.
+In accordance with the terms of a registration rights agreement with the Selling Stockholder, this prospectus generally covers the resale of the sum of (i) the number of shares of common stock issued to the Selling Stockholder as described in "Prospectus Summary-Recent Developments-Private Placement" and (ii) the maximum number of shares of common stock issuable upon exercise of the Warrants, determined as if the outstanding Warrants were exercised in full as of the trading day immediately preceding the date this registration statement was initially filed with the SEC, each as of the trading day immediately preceding the applicable date of determination and all subject to adjustment as provided in the registration right agreement, without regard to any limitations on the exercise of the Warrants.
+The fourth column assumes the sale of all of the shares offered by the Selling Stockholder pursuant to this prospectus.

-Under the terms of the Warrants, each Selling Stockholder may not exercise the Warrants to the extent such exercise would cause such Selling Stockholder, together with its affiliates and attribution parties, to beneficially own a number of shares of common stock which would exceed 4.99% or 9.99%, as applicable, of our then outstanding common stock following such exercise, excluding for purposes of such determination shares of common stock issuable upon exercise of such Warrants which have not been exercised.
+Under the terms of the Warrants, the Selling Stockholder may not exercise the Warrants to the extent such exercise would cause the Selling Stockholder, together with its affiliates and attribution parties, to beneficially own a number of shares of common stock which would exceed 4.99% or 9.99%, as applicable, of our then outstanding common stock following such exercise, excluding for purposes of such determination shares of common stock issuable upon exercise of such Warrants which have not been exercised.
 The number of shares in the second and fourth columns do not reflect this limitation.
-Each Selling Stockholder may sell all, some or none of their shares in this offering.
+The Selling Stockholder may sell all, some or none of their shares in this offering.
 See "Plan of Distribution."

-Selling Stockholder Number of Shares of Common Stock Owned Prior to Offering Maximum Number of Shares of Common Stock to be Sold Pursuant to this Prospectus Number of Shares of Common Stock Owned After the Offering Armistice Capital Master Fund Ltd. (1) 24,279,608 21,412,124 3,067,484 Maxim Partners LLC (2) 200,000 200,000 -0-
+Number of Shares of Common Stock Selling Stockholder Offering Maximum Number of Shares of Common Stock to be Sold Pursuant to this Prospectus Number of Shares of Common Stock Owned After the Offering

+Armistice Capital

+Master Fund Ltd. (1) 6.134.968 6.134.968

-(1) The shares are directly held by Armistice and may be deemed to be indirectly beneficially owned by: (i) Armistice Capital, LLC ("Armistice Capital"), as the investment manager of Armistice; and (ii) Steven Boyd, as the Managing Member of Armistice Capital.
+(1) The shares are directly held by the Selling Stockholder and may be deemed to be indirectly beneficially owned by: (i) Armistice Capital, LLC ("Armistice Capital"), as the investment manager of the Selling Stockholder; and (ii) Steven Boyd, as the Managing Member of Armistice Capital.
 Armistice Capital and Steven Boyd disclaim beneficial ownership of the securities except to the extent of their respective pecuniary interests therein.

-The number of shares beneficially owned includes (i) 9,090,910 shares of common stock issuable upon the exercise of the Pre-Funded Warrants, (ii) 12,121,214 shares of common stock issuable upon exercise of the Preferred Investment Options, and (iii) 3,067,484 shares of common stock issuable upon the exercise of common warrants, each of which are subject to beneficial ownership limitations that prohibit Armistice from exercising any portion of a warrant and/or preferred investment option that would result in Armistice owning a percentage of our outstanding common stock exceeding the ownership limitations contained within each instrument (9.99%, 4.99% and 4.99%, respectively) after giving effect to the issuance of common stock in connection with Armistice's exercise.
-The shares owned before and after this offering assumes the exercise of all warrants and preferred investment options held by Armistice, notwithstanding the existence of the beneficial ownership limitations described above.
+The number of shares beneficially owned prior to this offering includes: (i) 2,360,000 shares of common stock issuable upon exercise of the Pre-Funded Warrants, which are subject to beneficial ownership limitations that prohibit the Selling Stockholder from exercising any portion of a warrant if such exercise would result in the Selling Stockholder owning a percentage of our outstanding common stock exceeding the 9.99% ownership limitation after giving effect to the issuance of common stock in connection with the Selling Stockholder's exercise of the Pre-Funded Warrant; and (ii) 3,067,484 shares of common stock issuable upon the exercise of Common Warrants, which are subject to beneficial ownership limitations that prohibit the Selling Stockholder from exercising any portion of a warrant if such exercise would result in the Selling Stockholder owning a percentage of our outstanding common stock exceeding the 4.99% ownership limitation after giving effect to the issuance of common stock in connection with the Selling Stockholder's exercise of the Common Warrants.
 The address of Armistice Capital Master Fund Ltd. is c/o Armistice Capital, LLC, 510 Madison Avenue, 7th Floor, New York, NY 10022.